VA Cash-Out Refinance Guidelines 2024

 VA cash-out refinancing comes with closing costs just like other home loans, including appraisal fees, origination fees, and title insurance.
 However, unlike the IRRRL/Streamline refinance option, VA cash-out refinance loans don’t allow borrowers to roll these expenses into their loan amount.

-Borrowers may choose to finance these closing costs but must meet their VA lender’s set loan-to-value (LTV) ratio guidelines.
+If you’re withdrawing enough cash, some lenders may allow you to use a portion to cover your closing costs as long as your loan stays within the required loan-to-value (LTV) ratio.
 The LTV ratio measures the borrower’s total loan amount against the appraised value of their home, so financing the closing costs of your cash-out refinance loan will result in a higher LTV ratio.

-Borrowers with higher LTV ratios are considered more risky by VA lenders, so financing your closing costs could impact your loan terms.
+VA lenders consider borrowers with higher LTV ratios more risky, so financing your closing costs could impact your loan terms.
 LTV ratio guidelines will vary by lender, so it’s helpful to work with your lender to see how financing your closing costs could impact your VA cash-out refinance loan.

 Interest rates are another consideration.
 A cash-out refinance is a new loan, which means homeowners will be subject to current market rates.